Otter-man/karabiner-clamshell-monitor/README.md

-### Clamshell Monitor Setup for Karabiner Elements
+### Clamshell Monitor Setup and rule for disabling external keyboards for Karabiner Elements

 This repository contains complex modification rule for Karabiner Elements, which allows you to disable external keyboards if your Macbook is opened.
 It requires a special script, which monitors if your Macbook is closed (clamshelled) and which runs as a background process in your system.